chrisallenlane/novahot/README.md

 3. SSH into the virtual machine: `vagrant ssh`
 4. Start the docker container: `sudo su; cd /vagrant; docker-compose up`

-The DVWA will likewise be accessible at http://localhost:8000.
+The DVWA will be accessible at http://localhost:8000.

 ### Configuring novahot against the laboratory environment ###
 Specify the following connection strings in your `~/.novahotrc` file to connect